Workers at an underground test freeze, in 2012. (All photos via Kevin O'Reilly)

-Our northern Canadian territories often get written off by most of us province-dwelling folk as a frigid tundra of nothingness.
-But it's probably about time us southerners start paying attention to the situation up north.
-Yellowknife, is currently sitting on 237,000 tonnes of arsenic, enough to kill the entire human population of our planet a few times over.
+The Northern Canadian territories often get written off by all of us as a frigid tundra of nothingness.
+But it’s probably about time we start paying attention to the situation up there.
+Yellowknife is currently sitting on 237,000 tons of arsenic – enough to kill the entire human population of our planet a few times over.

 However, with a crumbling infrastructure and increasing concern about leakage into the local water supply, the time has come to do something about it.
-Now that it is 2014 and our Canadian government is older and wiser, they have finally come up with what a reasonable solution to our minor poison problem: we are going to freeze the 237,000 tonnes of arsenic trioxide underground for all of eternity.
+Now that it is 2014 and the Canadian government is older and wiser, they have finally come up with what a reasonable solution to our minor poison problem: they are going to freeze the 237,000 tons of arsenic trioxide underground – for all of eternity.

 The government had originally hoped that permafrost would creep its way back into the area and freeze the arsenic naturally, despite warnings from engineers that came as early as the 1950s that this would not be the case.
 After a decade of fruitless waiting the government’s plan to achieve this “frozen block” solution is to mimic the way an ice rink is kept frozen.
 That is: by continuously pumping coolant into the ground, the arsenic should theoretically stay frozen.

 The freezing as of now is expected to cost at least $1 billion (€722 million) initially, and then an additional $2 million (€1.4 billion) every subsequent year.

 “My own thoughts are that we probably should bring the stuff up above ground and process it into a less toxic form of arsenic and put it at the bottom of the mine,” says Kevin.
 But this solution is seen as too costly to implement.